Nexmo/nexmo-developer/_tutorials/dispatch-user-fallback.md

 This tutorial shows you how to send a message to a user with failover.
 The idea is that you have a list of users and each user has two or more designated channels, the last one of which is the final fallback channel.
 An attempt is made to send the message to the first user in the priority list of users on their designated channels.
 Each channel is processed in turn, with a suitable failover condition.
 The last designated channel is the final fallback channel for that user.
 If all attempts to have the message read by that user fail, then attempts are made to send the message to the next user in the priority list, on their designated channels, again with failover on failure to read, with a final fallback channel.

 By way of example, imagine your main server has mulfunctioned, you wish to notify a list of system administrators who are on call.
-The list of users would be processed until one of the administrators had read the important message.
+The list of users would be processed until at least one of the administrators had read the important message.

-As another example, imagine a list of on-call consultants.
-In an emergency you might have a preffered consultant and possibly stand-by consultants.
-You could attempt to contact each consultant in turn in this use case.

 ## Example scenario